KenKundert/nestedtext/doc/reader.rst

         'age': '74',
     }

-*NestedText* is specified to *loads* in the form of a string:

-*loads()* takes an optional second argument, *culprit*.
-If specified, it will be prepended to any error messages.
-It is often used to designate the source of *contents*.
+*loads()* takes an optional second argument, *source*.
+If specified, it is attached to any error messages.
+It is used to designate the source of *contents*.
 For example,if *contents* were read from a file, *culprit* would be the file name.
 Here is a typical example of reading *NestedText* from a file:

 **Example:**